 Forest stewardship plays a critical role in drawing down carbon from the atmosphere.
-Georgia’s natural land sinks -- including 22 million acres of working forests and rich coastal wetlands -- are a crucial climate solution in our state, as they collectively sequester up to 46 megatons of CO2 each year, offsetting about 27% of total emissions in the state.
-Protecting and expanding these natural carbon sinks by promoting wetland and forest stewardship can help us reach our climate goals as we continue to reduce emissions in other sectors.
+Georgia’s natural carbon sinks -- including 22 million acres of working forests and rich coastal wetlands -- are a crucial climate solution in our state, as they collectively sequester up to 46 megatons of CO2 each year, offsetting about 27% of total emissions in the state.
+Protecting and expanding these land sinks by promoting wetland and forest stewardship can help us reach our climate goals as we continue to reduce emissions in other sectors.

 Tax Credits as a Tool for Promoting Forest Stewardship